RAG rating

 Dexcom G7

-The Dexcom G7 is the least expensive of the high-cost devices.
-It is a newer device than the G6, with a smaller sensor, an all-in-one sensor and transmitter and a shorter warm up period.
-However, it does not yet have insulin pump connectivity.
-In addition to the functionality of the low-cost CGM devices, the Dexcom G7 has predictive alerts, which warn the wearer that they will be hypoglycaemic soon.
+In addition to the functionality of the low-cost CGM devices and FreeStyle Libre 3, the Dexcom G7 has predictive alerts, which warn the wearer that they will be hypoglycaemic soon.
 These allow more time to act to prevent or self-treat hypoglycaemia.
-Like the Dexcom ONE, the G7 is able to do repeat hypoglycaemia alerts (e.g. if hypoglycaemia continues after the initial alert or reoccurs within 15 mins), but is also able to share readings.
+Like the Dexcom ONE plus, the G7 is able to do repeat hypoglycaemia alerts (e.g. if hypoglycaemia continues after the initial alert or reoccurs within 15 mins), and is also able to share readings.
+Dexcom G7 is a cost-effective option where predictive alerts are required.

 Criteria: